revaturelabs/interviewquestions/InterviewSpecificQuestions/Python/Python_Interview_Ques.md

 ---

-171.Can you tell me should all developers use a Python debugger?
+171. Can you tell me if all the developers use a Python debugger?

 ![Simple](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)

 <details><summary><b>Show Answer </b></summary>
 <blockquote>

-Multiple junior-level programmers manage to care debugging, having a debugging process is important for all developers.
+Multiple junior-level programmers manage to care debugging, so having a debugging process is important for all developers.
 Whether you are a savvy developer or just starting, understanding how to discover and fix bugs is important.

 </details>

 ---

-172.Can you list out What skills you need for efficient debugging in Python?
+172. Can you list out the skills you need for efficient debugging in Python?

 ![Simple](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)

 <details><summary><b>Show Answer </b></summary>
 <blockquote>

-- For efficient debugging we can have the following skills,
+- For efficient debugging, we can have the following skills,
    - Problem-solving skills
    - python skills
    - Unit testing skills